Quinton-Bel/csci3055u-project-template/README.md

 > - Swift Intermediate Language Generation
 > - Swift Intermediate Language Optimizations <br />
 > If you install the swift compiler from their website and the other tools they have available you can enter a REPL in your terminal to practice using the language.
+> *Other Tools:* There are many different package / dependency managers for Swift one that I found interesting was cocoa

 ## About the standard library

 > _Give some examples of the functions and data structures
 > offered by the standard library_.
+> As with most modern programming langauges the standard library contains many useful functions and data types to help in everyday programming.
+The Swift Standard Library is unique in that it includes various protocols that can be used to describe common abstractions.
+Here are a few examples of what comes in the Swift Standard Library:
+> - Fundatmental Data Types: Int, Double, String etc
+> - Commonly Used Data Structures: Arrays, Sets and Dictionaries
+> - Functions: max(), min(), print(), readline(), swap(), type()
+> - Protocols: Collection and Equatable

 ## About open source library

 > _Describe at least one contribution by the open source community written in the language._
+> There are thousands of amazing open source projects made using Swift however one of the biggest and most recognizable is of course Firefox.
+The iOS version of the popular browser Mozzila Firefox is written and Swift and can be found [here](https://github.com/mozilla-mobile/firefox-ios).

 # Analysis of the language